Dastardi/Dastardi.github.io/professional.md

     <p>
       <a href="/pages/ollms"><h2>OutsideLLMs Hackathon</h2></a>
       <b>August 2023</b> <br> <b><i>Volunteer</i></b><br>
-        Ran a 250-person Music x AI hackathon in concert with <a href="https://cerebralvalley.ai/">Cerebral Valley</a>.
+        Ran a 250-person Music x AI hackathon in concert with <a href="https://cerebralvalley.ai/" target=None>Cerebral Valley</a>.
 Coordinated hundreds of developers, communicated with sponsors, and helped with on-site operations.
     </p>
   </div>